-Sports injuries can happen in many ways, but one thing is always true: You need an experienced sports medicine specialist like the podiatric medicine doctors at Great Lakes Foot and Ankle Institute PC.
-Book an appointment online or by phone now at one of the six convenient locations in Chesterfield, Clinton Township, Fort Gratiot, East China Township, Shelby Township, and Rochester, Michigan.
+Sports injuries can happen in many ways, but one thing is always true: You need an experienced sports medicine specialist like the podiatric medicine doctors at Great Lakes Foot and Ankle Institute.
+The experienced doctors provide effective treatment options to treat your sports injury.
+Book an appointment online or call your nearest office now.

 There are a number of common sports injuries, and many of them involve the feet and ankles.
 Some common sports injuries are: